 Note 2 – If interested in that other omnipresent animal along the Frisia Coast Trail, check our post Rats with wings or Masters of the sky.

 Note 3 – As explained at the beginning of this post, help is never far away along the Frisia Coast Trail.
-However, the skill you need to practice, is how to communicate with the locals, if you want to receive any help at all after an injury.
+However, the other skill you need to practice, is how to communicate with the sturdy locals, if you want to receive any help at all after an injury.
 Study our post Grassland conversation to learn how to interact with these silent types.

 - Bedert, C., Schapen in het Zwin (2015)